 Many of the beachfront restaurants spread out onto the beach in the evenings, setting up plastic tables and chairs on the sand.
 They’ll often have a display of the daily catch where you can select something for the grill.

-Thai Cooking Classes
+Thai Cooking Classes in Koh Chang

 If you love Thai food, it may surprise you that, with a little instruction, it’s easy to make right at home.
 And even if you don’t like to cook, spending a day with a local chef and learning about the food and history of the island is a great way to spend the day.
 And, you may just end up with the best meal of your vacation.

 Get Up Close With The Island’s Wildlife

 You can easily see how these cute guys have become a tourist favorite.
 The unfortunate part of that story is that they are becoming dependent on hand-outs and are falling victim to traffic accidents and attacks by dogs.

 You can’t miss the tiny holes, surrounded by little rounds balls that appear at high tide.
 Or the scurry of tiny crabs that precede your foot steps as you stroll along.
 It’s impossible not to pause and take a closer look.

-Get a Thai Massage
+Get a Thai Massage on Koh Chang

-If you love the wonderful virgin coconut oil that many use to sooth and soften your skin during your languishing massage then do a little shopping.
-A good sized jar of the sweet smelling oil can be yours for about $2 US.
+If you love the wonderful virgin coconut oil that many use to soothe and soften your skin during your languishing massage then do a little shopping.
+A good-sized jar of the sweet-smelling oil can be yours for about $2 US.

 A Word About Thai Elephants